 The answers to your frequently asked questions (FAQs) about traveling to Japan and holidaying in Niseko.
 If you have any further questions you would like answered, contact us and we’ll try have an answer for you as soon as we can!

 Niseko United consists of the 4 resorts Hanazono, Grand Hirafu, Niseko Village and Annupuri.
-All 4 resorts can be skied on the Niseko United lift pass.
+All 4 resorts can be skied on the Niseko United All Mountain Pass.
 Alternatively there is the Grand Hirafu lift pass that covers Hanazono & Grand Hirafu.

-If you are an advanced skier or snowboarder we recommend you purchase the Niseko United lift pass as it covers more terrain.
+If you are an advanced skier or snowboarder we recommend you purchase the Niseko United All Mountain Pass as it covers more terrain.
 For beginner or intermediate riders, the Grand Hirafu pass should be sufficient.

+Yes.
 Japan is still very much a cash society.
 Some places, especially in resort will accept credit card.
-However you should expect to pay in cash unless advised otherwise.
+We recommend carrying enough cash for the day in case card is not accepted.

-Japan has one of the lowest crime rates in the world, so there are no worries about carrying cash around.
+Japan has one of the lowest crime rates in the world, so you can feel a little more at ease carrying cash.

 Head to our Travel Information page to learn where to find international ATMs in Niseko.

 If you activate international roaming, you can use your Smartphone in 3G service areas whilst in Japan.
 Please beware of high international roaming charges.